ct-report/LV/README.md

 # LV
 Contact Tracing - Latvia

-**APTURI COVID** is a decentralized solution, that relies on Apple+Google Exposure Notifications API.
+**APTURI COVID** is a decentralized solution, that relies on the Apple+Google Exposure Notifications API.

 Developed by MakIT for the Centre for Disease Prevention and Control (SPKC) of Latvia.

 Expected release during the early days of June.